Surgical Dressings Questions & Answers (Q&As)

 -

-- What kind of situation would call for the medical need for using alginate as primary and secondary?
+- What kind of situation would warrant the medical need for using alginate as primary and secondary?

 -